fabiocicerchia/dev-learning-path/README.md

 # Developer's Learning Path

 List of great resources needed to expand the know-how and be on the right path to be a top-tier developer.
+This repo was inspired by the [XPeppers' Learning Path](https://github.com/xpeppers/starway-to-orione) and my [Book's Draft](https://leanpub.com/thedeveloperspath/).

 [![Pull Requests](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?longCache=true)](https://github.com/fabiocicerchia/dev-learning-path/pulls)
 [![MIT License](https://img.shields.io/badge/License-MIT-lightgrey.svg?longCache=true)](LICENSE)